Scholarships and Awards

 Norma J. Taber Scholarship for Women in Engineering

-This scholarship is presented each year to an outstanding woman who is participating in the combined-course program in engineering.
+This scholarship is presented each year to a Sophomoe woman or above (however a freshman could be considered if the student has an expressed desire to pursue engineering) who is a top female science or mathematics student with interest in engineering.
 This award was established by Norma J. Taber, '78, who completed the combined-course program at Washington University in St. Louis and has since had a very successful career as an engineer.

 Alumni/Faculty Endowed Physics Scholarship